AdobeDocs/commerce-admin.en/help/getting-started/store-details.md

 1. When complete, click **[!UICONTROL Save Config]**.

-For more information about the Sales Emails configuration options, see the [Configuration Reference Guide](https://docs.magento.com/user-guide/configuration/sales/sales-emails.html).
+For more information about the Sales Emails configuration options, see the [_Configuration Reference Guide_](../configuration-reference/sales/sales-emails.md).

 ## Contact Us form